Common Variable Immunodeficiency (CVID)

 Symptoms of CVID

-Approximately 20% of patients have symptoms of the disease in childhood, the majority of patients are diagnosed in their 30s or 40s.
+While 20% of patients have symptoms of the disease in childhood, the majority of patients are diagnosed in their 30s or 40s.
 The usual presenting features of Common Variable Immunodeficiency (CVID) are recurrent infections involving the ears, nasal sinuses, bronchi (breathing tubes) and lungs (respiratory tract).
 When the lung infections are severe and occur repeatedly, permanent damage with widening and scarring of the bronchial tree, a condition termed bronchiectasis, may develop.

 The information provided on this website is not medical advice, nor is it intended to be a substitute for medical advice, diagnosis, and treatment.
 Always seek the advice of a physician or other qualified health provider with questions concerning a medical condition.
 Never disregard professional medical advice, or delay seeking it based on information provided on this website.